Financial-Times/origami/proposals/accepted/0000-variable-fonts.md

 - Do we want to commission a resized Financier too?
 See headline shift in screenshots.
 - If we resized Metric and updated the scale, are design ok with remembering the new scale?
 - We don't use many Metric font variants.
 How much bigger in file size will the variable font be?
+- How will we preload the variable and non-variable fonts conditionally? rely on woff2 `type` being close enough? `media`?
+Add the link tag with a script?